-Great Gray Trust Company, LLC, a related party of the Trust, is the Trustee of the Trust and is responsible for maintaining and administering the Trust and the Portfolio.
+Great Gray Trust Company, LLC (the "Trustee"), a related party of the Trust, is the Trustee of the Trust and is responsible for maintaining and administering the Trust and the Portfolio.
+The Trustee is ultimately controlled by Madison Dearborn Partners, LLC ("MDP"), a registered investment adviser and private equity firm based in Chicago, IL.
+MDP and its controlled subsidiaries are the general partners to the investment funds that own substantially all of the Trustee through intermediate holding companies.
 Lazard Asset Management LLC (the "Sub-Advisor"), a subsidiary of Lazard Frères & Co.
 LLC, provides sub-advisory services for the investment assets of the Portfolio.
-The Northern Trust Company ("Northern Trust") is the custodian of the Portfolio and is responsible for custody of the Portfolio's assets and providing transfer agent, recordkeeping and accounting functions.
+The Northern Trust Company ("Northern Trust") provides custody, transfer agency, and accounting services for the Portfolio.
 The custodian and unitholders' services fees are accrued daily and paid monthly.
-Northern Trust is an Illinois corporation, and a wholly-owned subsidiary of The Northern Trust Corporation, a Delaware corporation having its principal office in Chicago, Illinois.
+The Trustee maintains ultimate fiduciary authority over the management of and investments made in the Portfolio.